Foods That Boost GLP-1 Naturally: Feel Fuller Without Meds

 How fast will I feel fuller?

-Many notice steadier hunger within 1–2 weeks of protein-anchored, fiber-forward meals and consistent hydration.
+Many people notice steadier hunger within 1-2 weeks of protein-anchored, fiber-forward meals and consistent hydration.

 Can coffee or tea help?

 They can fit.
-Focus more on what you add (skip sugar-heavy drinks) and watch caffeine timing if it affects appetite or sleep.
+Focus more on what you add and skip sugar-heavy drinks.
+Watch caffeine timing if it affects your appetite or sleep.

 Can I do this plant-based?